Path-Check/gaen-mobile/README.md

 .env.bt # variables used in building binaries
 ```

 **Note:** Members of the `Path-Check` org can complete this step by making a `.env` file based on the `example.env` file in the project and inputting their GitHub access token.
-Then run `bin/fetch_ha_env.sh` and passing in the 2-letter ha abbreviation as the first argument (i.e. `bin/fetch_ha_env.sh pc`)
+Then run `bin/set_ha.sh ${HA_LABEL}` and passing in the 2-letter ha abbreviation as the first argument (i.e. `bin/fetch_ha_env.sh pc`).
+This will also setup the values for the display name of the applications and will ensure that we are working with the latest configuration.

-Members of the `Path-Check` org can also run `bin/set_ha.sh` in the same way to set the bundle id and application id for a given health authority.

 ## Running